DiligentGraphics/DiligentSamples/README.md

 ![](Tutorials/Tutorial04_Instancing/Screenshot.png)

-This tutorial demonstrates how to instancing to render multiple copies of one object using unique transformation for every copy.
+This tutorial demonstrates how to use instancing to render multiple copies of one object using unique transformation matrix for every copy.

 # Samples